Adrian Warburton: 1944

 Warby was a consummate planner.
 He told his father Elliot Roosevelt was moving on and he hoped to accompany him.
 Roosevelt commanded the 90th Reconnaissance Wing (the size of an RAF group), which included 336 Wing.
 The group was in the process of moving to San Severo, on the Foggia Plain in southern Italy.
 Canadian Bill Carr from 683 Squadron described what Warburton then did:

 Growing tired of being bed-ridden, he climbed out of the window, "borrowed" a vehicle, and made his way to the airport.
 There, he located some old friends who helped him cut off his cast.
-He borrowed shorts and a shirt, and a Mark IX Spit from a friendly squadron commander, and flew to see us of his old squadron, now located in Italy.
+He borrowed shorts and a shirt, and a Mark IX Spit from a friendly squadron commander, and flew to see use of his old squadron, now located in Italy.
 Warburton had no parachute and no maps.
 The aircraft had no oxygen, yet he coped with clouds which topped out at 25000 ft.
 The following day, he visited old friends on 683 Squadron at San Severo.

 Not long afterwards, General Eisenhower requested Elliot Roosevelt's transfer to England, along with key personnel from 90th Wing, to set up a new reconnaissance wing.
 Warburton was one of those chosen, although officially he was still listed as "sick".
 The new wing was the 325th Reconnaissance Wing based at the 8th Army Air Force HQ at High Wycombe.
 One of the subordinate units was the American 7th Photo-Recce Group (PRG) at RAF Mount Farm near Oxford.
 On 1 April 1944, Warby was posted as the RAF Liaison Officer to the 7th PRG.
 It is unclear how much the American authorities had known of his medical category, as he had been at Mount Farm since late January or early February.

 He was the pilot of one of two Lockheed F-5B photo-reconnaissance aircraft (a version of the Lockheed P-38 Lightning fighter) that took off together from Mount Farm on the morning of 12 April 1944 to photograph targets in Germany.
 Although, as a liaison officer, Warburton should not have been flying operations, and his flight in a P-38 had been opposed by 7th PRG's commander, Lieutenant Colonel George Lawson, it was approved by Lawson's superior, Elliot Roosevelt.
 The aircraft separated approximately 100 mi north of Munich to carry out their respective tasks; it was planned that they would meet before heading south.
 Warburton would not be seen again until his body and the wreckage of his aircraft were finally unearthed in Germany, fifty-eight years later.